- Faculty & Staff

 Registration for fall classes opens June 15 through Self Service.
 You will want to be familiar with the Self Service Registration Process and Important Dates, and, if you have not done so already, how to set up a Self Service account.
 As you consider which courses you will be taking this fall, we strongly encourage you to follow the prescribed curriculum for your degree program.
 You can find a link to the prescribed curriculum for your degree here.
 If you chose to deviate from your prescribed curriculum, you may create a course conflict towards the end of your degree program that will require you to stay another year.
 If you have questions or concerns about your course choices, please contact Kim Lee, our Registrar, at email@example.com.

-Full-time students are required to have Insurance in order to complete registration.
+Full-time students (those taking 12 or more hours) are required to have Insurance in order to complete registration.
 It is generally advisable for students entering RTS to continue whatever existing health coverage they already have.
-If you are considering buying the RTS insurance, we encourage you to view the brochure, which you can get in the admissions office or you can download here (RTS Insurance Brochure).
-Full-time students must either have proof of insurance or purchase the seminary's plan by the date appointed by RTS in order to complete registration.
-Please note that for the seminary plan at least 6 months premium will be due at registration.
+Full-time students must have proof of insurance by the date appointed by RTS in order to complete registration.

 Convocation and Lunch

-At 11:00 a.m. on Wednesday, August 22, there will be a campus-wide meeting for old and new students to begin the academic year worshipping together and preparing our hearts for the work ahead.
-Following Convocation, there will be a free lunch provided, at which you can meet your faculty advisor.
+At 11:00 a.m. on Wednesday, August 21, there will be a campus-wide meeting for old and new students to begin the academic year worshipping together and preparing our hearts for the work ahead.
+Following Convocation, there will be a free lunch provided, at which you can meet your faculty prayer group leader.

 When you first move in, whether on-campus or off, you should make a point on a weekday to go to the mailroom located at Patterson's Porch (the building across the tennis courts from the Dean Center).
 You will need to get a campus mailbox, which is an important means of communication with faculty and staff.